 Financial and Insurance

-Treatment fees vary depending on the severity of the problem, the difficulty of the treatment, and the time necessary to complete the treatment.
-Many options are available for making this investment affordable.
+Treatment fees vary depending on the severity of the problem, the difficulty of the treatment, and the time necessary to complete it.
+Many options are available to make this investment affordable.
 We will work with you to fit your individual needs.

 Payment Options

-• For your convenience, our office can arrange for monthly payments to be automatically applied to your credit card each month.
+- For your convenience, our office can arrange for monthly payments to be automatically applied to your credit card.

 Insurance Participation

-If you have insurance that covers orthodontic treatment, our office will help you determine your insurance benefits.
-If your insurance covers orthodontic treatment, you will receive the benefit of reduced personal costs.
-Many insurance policies have a lifetime orthodontic benefit that is distinct from regular dental insurance.
+If you have insurance covering orthodontic treatment, our office will help you determine your benefits.
+You will benefit from reduced personal costs if your insurance covers orthodontic treatment.
+Many insurance policies have a lifetime orthodontic benefit distinct from regular dental insurance.
 Once treatment has started, we will file your claims.

 Dr. Sheer is a participating member of the following PPO insurance companies:

 Please remember that orthodontic insurance is a benefit for you or your child.
-If, during the course of treatment, your benefits change, you are accountable for all charges.
+If your benefits change during treatment, you are accountable for all charges.

 Separated or Divorced Parents

-For separated or divorced parents, the parent who brings the child to the office is legally responsible for the payment of fees charged for that child’s care.
-If another agrees to payment responsibility, that person must provide a notarized acknowledgment in writing of their desire to pay for care.
-It is the responsibility of the person bringing the child to the office to obtain a written agreement and to inform the other person of the care being provided.
+For separated or divorced parents, the parent who brings the child to the office is legally responsible for paying fees for that child’s care.
+If another agrees to payment responsibility, that person must provide a notarized written acknowledgment of their desire to pay for care.
+The person bringing the child to the office is responsible for obtaining a written agreement and informing the other person of the care being provided.

-Your understanding and cooperation with this matter are greatly appreciated.
-You are helping to keep our overhead expenses, in the form of direct and labor costs, down.
-In addition, you are helping keep your fees as low as possible.
-If you have any questions, please feel free to ask our business office staff.
+We greatly appreciate your understanding and cooperation with this matter.
+You are helping to keep our overhead expenses, including direct and labor costs, down.
+In addition, you are helping to keep your fees as low as possible.
+If you have any questions, please ask our business office staff.

 Please do not hesitate to ask questions about our financial policy.
-We want you to be comfortable in dealing with these matters.
-If you have any questions regarding your insurance, we ask that you contact your company regarding the specifics and details
+We want you to be comfortable dealing with these matters.
+If you have any questions about your insurance, please contact your company for the specifics and details.

 Orthodontic Services FAQs